 Q: Are insoles and orthotics the same thing?

-A: As we stated earlier, commercially available insoles and custom orthotics are two different animals.
-Insoles like the ones on the above list are a cut above the inserts you’ll get inside a shoe from the factory.
+A: No. Insoles like the ones on the above list are a cut above the inserts you’ll get inside a shoe from the factory.
 More care is taken in their design.
 The materials they’re made from are much higher quality than those used to make factory inserts.
 And they can be removed and used in different pairs of shoes.
-Custom orthotics, as we mentioned, are prescribed by a doctor to address a specific person’s specific problem.
-The process of making these appliances is fairly involved (15).
+Custom orthotics are prescribed by a doctor to address a specific person’s specific problem.
+The process of making these appliances is fairly involved (6).
 Custom orthotics are also far more expensive than insoles.

 Q: Are my orthotics actually insoles?